Characteristic cycles and the microlocal geometry of the Gauss map, I: The Fourier-Mukai transform

-For convenience of the reader we also include the interpretation of direct and inverse images under an isogeny $p: A\twoheadrightarrow B$ in terms of restriction and induction functors, which follows from the above with the same arguments as in~\cite{WeConnected}.
+For convenience of the reader we also include the interpretation of direct and inverse images under an isogeny $p: A\twoheadrightarrow B$ in terms of restriction and induction functors as stated in corollary~\ref{cor:isogeny}, which follows from theorem~\ref{componentgroup} as in~\cite{WeConnected}.